Li0nMo0se/cuda-install-ubuntu/README.md

 If it shows the version, it means the installation was successful.

-## Test
+## Step 5: Test

 ### Handmade hello world
 You can find a code sample of a kernel call in the file ``main.cu``.
-Then, compile it with nvcc.
+Compile it with nvcc.

 ```
 $ nvcc -arch={gpu_arch} main.cu